OpenOrbis/OpenOrbis-PS4-Toolchain/README.md

 Author: Specter + flatz (fself stuff)

+### create-gp4
+The `create-gp4` tool generates .GP4 project files for package (pkg) generation.

+Author: Specter + John Tornblom (wrote python prototype the tool is based on)

 ### liborbispkg
 The `liborbispkg` tool takes a set of files that applications are expected to have (`eboot.bin`, `param.sfo`, necessary modules, etc.) and creates a package file (pkg) for them to install on the PS4.